penguinwang96825/QS-Ranking-Crawler/README.md

         soup = BeautifulSoup(driver.page_source, "html.parser")
         # Find the table which contains the ranking information of every universities
         x = soup.find(name="table", attrs={"class": "dataTable no-footer"})
-        # Use for loop to catch every rows in the table, and append the rows into the list
+        # Use 'for' loop to catch every rows in the table, and append the rows into the list
         for tr in x.find(name="tbody"):
             try:
                 tds = tr('td')